 This is a daunting principle for companies and auditors alike, as it involves capturing and processing relevant information and maintaining quality throughout the process, culminating in the preparation of financial statements in accordance with U.S. GAAP and SEC Regulation S-X. Quality information means that it is accessible, correct, current, protected, retained, sufficient, timely, valid and verifiable per the Framework.
 Since many control owners and auditors have accounting and auditing backgrounds, some of these areas are often out of their comfort zones.
 Indeed, the need for deep information technology skills, such as someone with the CISA designation (Certified Information Systems Auditor), must be involved with this principle.
 People who understand the objectives, risks and controls of the information flows necessary for accounting transactions and the preparation of financial statements are critical both on the side of management and the external auditor.

-Similar to all of the principles, there is no single recipe for success with principle 13, as it depends on the industry, size, operating characteristics and associated risks of the company in customizing an effective approach.
+Similar to all of the COSO principles, there is no single recipe for success with principle 13, as it depends on the industry, size, operating characteristics and associated risks of the company in customizing an effective approach.
 However, organizations may want to consider creating an inventory of information requirements (both from internal and external sources), maintaining written data flow processes, implementing robust controls over spreadsheets, maintaining sound data repositories and instituting a data governance program.
 A data governance program will go a long way toward establishing and communicating the necessary pillars for principle 13, including roles and responsibilities.

 Keep in mind that the depth and rigor of your approach, documentation and testing in applying the Framework will vary greatly between companies, as they are dependent on a host of variables.
 Simply put, the larger and more complex the business, the more risks in terms of regulators, investors, creditors and other stakeholder groups.
-As a result, more resources devoted toward ensuring that the 17 principles are present and functioning is expected for larger, more complex organizations in meeting the spirit of the Framework.
+As a result, more resources devoted toward ensuring that all of the 2013 COSO principles are present and functioning is expected for larger, more complex organizations in meeting the spirit of the Framework.

 Finally, remember that professional judgments are a cornerstone in effectively implementing the Framework.
 This includes a wide range of decisions, from the selection of controls and remediation efforts through concluding that each component and relevant principle is present and functioning in an integrated manner.
 Significant judgments also come into play in concluding upon the severity of deficiencies in design and operating effectiveness.
 Public companies are required to escalate all ICFR exceptions deemed to be a significant deficiency or material weakness to their audit committee and external auditor.
 Making these judgment calls has tremendous ramifications on management’s ability to conclude on the effectiveness of ICFR.